-With respect to recreation and tourism, the APM Project may increase the number of people using recreation facilities and natural areas in the Township of The North Shore due to population growth.
-In addition, with more people visiting the community for business-related activities, there is potential for the APM Project to require the development of additional tourist accommodation.
-The majority of tourist establishments are in neighbouring municipalities.
-With the potential for increased tourism, there may be greater support for the establishment of tourist facilities that will continue to make the Township of The North Shore an attractive place to live and to settle down in.
-Efforts may need to be taken to proactively manage effects due to the presence of the facility.
+In addition, with more people visiting the community for business-related activities, there is potential for the APM Project to demand more tourist accommodation.
+With the potential for increased tourism, there may be greater support for the establishment of tourist facilities that will continue to make Spanish an attractive place to live and to settle down.
+Although there is some uncertainty regarding the impact on public perception, efforts may need to be taken to proactively avoid negative effects due to the presence of the facility.

 The economic buoyancy created among residents and local businesses will have positive implications for municipal finance.
 The assessment base will grow, and it will be more equitably spread across industry, residential and commercial components.
-Increased funding may greatly increase the Township of The North Shore's ability to support expenditure budgets for new infrastructure (such as roads and water) and services (e.g., recreation) to support a growing population.
-Costs will rise given growth in the community and the associated increase in demand for infrastructure and services.
-Increased resources will also be available to plan and fund infrastructure and service expansions.
+Increased funding may greatly increase Spanish's ability to support expenditure budgets for new infrastructure (such as roads and water) and services (e.g., recreation) to support a growing population.
+Although costs will rise given growth in the community and the associated increase in demand for infrastructure and services, increased resources will also be available to plan and fund infrastructure and service expansions.

-The APM Project would provide the Township of The North Shore with the potential for strong economic benefits through long term economic diversity and increased stability.
-Economic benefits will need to be carefully planned for and managed for the community to realise the full benefit of the project.
-For the Township of The North Shore to optimize project benefits, it would be helpful to support education and training of the labour force, enhance the capacity of the municipality and residents, and provide advice to businesses on project opportunities.
+Overall, the APM Project would provide Spanish with the potential for strong economic benefits through long term economic diversity and increased stability.
+Economic benefits will need to be carefully planned for and managed in order for the community to realise the full benefit of the project.
+For Spanish to optimize project benefits, it would be helpful to support education and training of the labour force, enhance the capacity of the municipality and residents, and provide advice to businesses on project opportunities.